Published October 2023.

 Energy Consumption (i.e. Final Energy)

 Final energy accounts the consumption of energy in final forms, and therefore can account for electricity separately from heat (e.g energy consumed for steel manufacture, or by transport).
-Unlike primary energy, final energy does not rely on calculating equivalences for non-combustible fuels such as solar and wind.
-For help, see the introduction.
+Unlike primary energy, final energy does not rely on calculating equivalences for non-combustible fuels such as solar and wind (see the introduction for explanation).

 Electricity